 Chantal Young, PhD, director of medical student wellness at the Keck School of Medicine of the University of Southern California, counsels students through the residency-application process.
 She shared with readers the advice she’s been offering directly to medical students.

 Submitting a rank-order list, as a medical student, is likely the biggest career decision you have made to date.
 But other, more significant decisions are going to follow it.
 And no decision can’t be undone.

 “The perspective should be that no choice is final, and you are doing the best you can with the information you have today to make an educated guess about what is going to bring you the most fulfillment,” Young said.

 How a program aligns with your life goals, not just your career goals, is an important part of finding the right fit in a residency program.

 “Some of our students feel less willing to forgo their normal self-care,” Young added.
 “That could mean choosing less competitive residencies than they may have otherwise.”

-Residency applicants are less able to get information about each program because they are doing the entire application process remotely.
-Residency program webpages and social media accounts are good resources.
-But nothing is better than hearing it from the source.
+Residency program webpages and social media accounts are good resources for information, but nothing is better than hearing it from the source.
 “We are encouraging more communication with our alums at various sites,” Young said.
 “Getting them to get over that hump and reach out for guidance.
 Ask those questions they don’t feel like they are getting the chance to ask during interviews: What’s this specialty like?
 What’s this site really like?”

 You’ll never feel completely satisfied with your rank-order list.
 Knowing that going in can make things easier.